johnche/TMR4160/README.md

 Dynamic Positioning (TMR4160)
 =============================

-This project is tested on GNU/Linux distributions.
+This project is tested on Linux distributions.
 May not run on other..

 Dependencies
 -------------